dillonHe/EasyEDA-Documents/Open-File-Format/schematic.md

 11. fillColor: #9966FF
 12. id: gge36
 13. locked:null
-Rect's attributes and image looks like bellow image:
+Rect's attributes and image looks like the image below:
 ![](./images/rect.png)

 ###Polyline <a name="polyline"></a>